Nisbo/another_mvg/README.md

 ```
 ⚠️ Don't remove cards starting with */another_mvg/*

-Manual:
+### Manual Update:

-To update, replace all files with the new files (like during the installation) and restart HA.
+- To update, replace all files with the new files (like during the installation) and restart HA.
-Afterwards you have to clear the frontend cache on all devices.
+- Afterwards you have to clear the frontend cache on all devices.
+- There is no need to reconfigure the configuration.yaml

-HACS - Change from manual installation to HACS
+### HACS --> Change from manual installation to HACS

-Remove the old Files and follow the instatuctions from the installation.
+- Remove the old Files and follow the instatuctions from the installation.
-There is no need to reconfigure the configuration.yaml
+- There is no need to reconfigure the configuration.yaml

 # Credits
 To all the guys in the Home Assistant forum for the help.